dart-lang/site-www/src/_samples/index.md

 [Read more](/guides/language/language-tour#extending-a-class) about extending classes, the optional `@override` annotation, and more.

 ## Mixins

 Mixins are a way of reusing code in multiple class hierarchies.
-The following class can act as a mixin.
+The following class can act as a mixin:

 <?code-excerpt "misc/lib/samples/spacecraft.dart (mixin)"?>
 {% prettify dart %}